quic/sense-iOS/README.md

 Move the produced CoreML file from `20bn-realtimenet` to `20bn-realtimenet-iOS` and place it in the following location: `20bn-realtimenet-iOS/20bn-realtimenet-iOS/realtimenet.mlmodel`

+### 5. Changes to InferenceLocal.swift
+Set the dimGlobalClassifier to the right number of outputs.
+By default, it is set to 30 (number of outputs for the gesture control).

+### 6. Changes to realtimmenet_labels.json
+Change the realtimmenet_labels.json file to reflect the outputs of your converted model.
+You can replace this file with the class2int.json produced by the classifier training.
+By default, this file is filled with classes for the gesture control.

 ### 5. Build the project and have fun

 Everything should be ready now, build the project and have fun.